danielfinnerty/pands-project/README.md

 https://code.visualstudio.com/Download
 <br>

-3. Go to Terminal in VSCode, and set where you want the repository to be stored.
+3. Go to Terminal in VSCode, and select where you want the repository to be stored.
 <br>

-4. Once set, and still in terminal, enter the below code.
+4. Once set, and still in 'terminal', enter the below code.

 ```
 git clone https://github.com/danielfinnerty/principles_of_data_analytics.git